mightnent/Singheath_RMS/README.md

 > python manage.py runserver 0.0.0.0:8000
 (or you can just use the up arrow to find this command)

+Exit the screen by Crtl + A, then press D
 ### Side note on the AWS
 You can just use the aws instance like any linux ssh.
 So you can execute anything in it normally.